-As seen in Figure 7-10, the entire City's environmental domain score (EDS) ranges from 0.75-1 (more positive) to <0.25 (less positive).
+As seen in Figure 7-107-11, the entire-City's environmental domain score (EDS) ranges from 0.75-1.00 (more positive) to <0.25 (less positive).
+The Census Tract containing the majority of the City's residential population and vacant sites (Tract 1.01) is designated as having an EDS score of 0.75-1.00.
 The methodology used in the calculations of this metric vary between sources.
 The methodology for this map relied upon a CalEnviroScreen 3.0 statewide risk assessment tool that takes measurements from limited sites in the state and then extrapolates those findings to other areas with similar characteristics.
 These inaccuracies are visible when viewing the state as a whole, for example, the majority of the Sierra Nevada Mountain range is given the lowest EDS score.
 It should be noted that the EDS scoring metric does not appear to hold consistent with other resources publishing environmental information.
 For example, a CalEnviroScreen 4.0 tract overlay classifies the City between 31-40%, 41-50%, and 51-60% with 1-10% being lowest (healthy) and 91-100% being highest (unhealthy).
 Much of the land in the State of California appears to shift dramatically between the two sources of data.
 The City has not yet adopted an Environmental Justice Element to its General Plan that might aid in addressing environmental disparities within the City, but until accurate data is available to rural areas, such a document would only be useful if community input supported such disparities.
 While none were identified, the City will continue to identify disparities through future community input.